Computing HF^ by factoring mapping classes: Computing (with) type A invariants

 Of course, $\HB_{sg}(\PMC)$ can be obtained from the split handlebody of genus $g$ by doing a sequence of arc-slides.
 Suppose $\PMC$ is the pointed matched circle of genus $1$.
 Then we can get $\HB_{sg}(\PMC)$ from the split genus $2$ handlebody by performing $8$ handleslides.
 Numbering the points along the boundary from $1$ to $8$, we perform the handleslides: 5 over 4; 2 over 1; 3 over 2; 4 over 3; 2 over 1; 6 over 5; 7 over 6; 2 over 3.
 See Figure~\ref{fig:self-gluing-hb}.
 In Section~\ref{sec:find-slides}, we explain how to find this sequence of handleslides.

-We can now use a computer to calculate $\CFDa(\PMC)$, for instance by computing inductively:
+We can use a computer to calculate $\CFDa(\PMC)$, for instance by computing inductively:

-where $\psi_i$ is the $i\th$ arc-slide, $-\psi_i$ denotes the same map but between orientation-reversed surfaces, and $\HB_0$ is the $0$-framed, split handlebody.
-This computation leads to type $D$ structures with the following number of generators before and after simplification (cancelling arrows labelled by idempotents):
+where $\psi_i$ is the $i\th$ arc-slide, $-\psi_i$ denotes the same map but between orientation-reversed surfaces, $\HB_0$ is the $0$-framed, split handlebody, and $\HB_i=\psi_i(\HB_{i-1})$.
+This computation leads to type $D$ structures with the following number of generators before and after simplification (cancelling arrows labeled by idempotents):

+(These computations were done using Sage~\cite{sage}.
+Code for doing such computations, together with documentation including this example, is available from \verb|http://math.columbia.edu/~lipshitz/research.html#Programming| .)

 The result has a more conceptual description, via a mild generalization of Theorem~\ref{thm:DDforIdentity}.
 First, let $\gamma$ be the arc in $(-\PMC)\#\PMC$ running from $-\PMC$ to $\PMC$.
 There is a map $\Alg((-\PMC)\#\PMC)\to\Alg(-\PMC)\otimes\Alg(\PMC)$ gotten by setting to zero any basis element crossing $a$.
 Call an element $a\in\Alg((-\PMC)\#\PMC)$ \begin{itemize} \item \emph{symmetric of type I} if $a$ does not cross $\gamma$, and the image of $a$ in $\Alg(-\PMC)\otimes\Alg(\PMC)$ is a chord-like element of the diagonal subalgebra \item \emph{symmetric of type II} if $a$ consists of a single chord $\xi$ from $4k-i$ to $4k+i$, where $k$ is the genus of $\PMC$. \end{itemize} Also, there is an inclusion map $\Alg(-\PMC)\otimes\Alg(\PMC)\to\Alg((-\PMC)\#\PMC)$. \begin{theorem} Let $\HB_{sg}(\PMC)$ be the self-gluing handlebody of $\PMC$.
 Then $\CFDa(\HB_{sg}(\PMC))$ is generated by the images in $\Alg((-\PMC)\#\PMC)$ of all pairs of complementary idempotents.
 The differential is given by right multiplication by